nhsconnect/prm-funnel/readme.md

 Ensure you have access to the `gp2gp-mi` index in the NMS Trends instance of Splunk.

 **Process**
-1. Import the `splunk-dashboard.xml` and `supplier-to-supplier-dashboard` files into Splunk
+1. Import the `splunk-rr-view-dashboard.xml` file into Splunk
 2. Set the date range for the month you wish to produce statistics for.
 3. Create the funnel
-   1. Duplicate a file from the `_funnels` directory
+   1. Duplicate the previous month's file from the `_funnels` directory
    2. Update the `title` and `date` fields
    3. Update the date range referenced in the text
-   4. Update the `EHR Requests sent` field using the `total` from the `EHR Requests sent grouped by sending and receiving system type` query
-   5. Update the `EHR Extracts sent` field using the `total` from the `EHR extracts grouped by message type` query
+   4. Copy data from splunk
+      * Registrations: Total from high level registration category
+      * Transfers: Total from Transfer category
+      * GP2GP : Total from GP2GP category
+      * Integrations: GP2GP success and integrated from GP2GP category
-   6. Update the file names in the `links` section to reference the new layer details created below
+   5. Update the dates in file names in the `links` section
-4. Update the EHR Requests sent details
+4. Create layers
-   1. Duplicate an instance of the `supplier-to-supplier` file from the `_charts` directory
+   1. Copy the previous months files from the `_charts` directory
    2. Update the `date` and `timeframe` fields
    3. Update the date range referenced in the text
-   4. Update the `total` field using the `total` from the `EHR Requests sent grouped by sending and receiving system type` query
-   5. Ensure the order of the `labels` field corresponds to the order of results in the `EHR Requests sent grouped by sending and receiving system type` query
-   6. Update the values in the `items` field with the values from the `EHR Requests sent grouped by sending and receiving system type` query
-5. Update the EHR Extracts sent details
-   1. Duplicate an instance of the `message-types` file from the `_charts` directory
-   2. Update the `date` and `timeframe` fields
-   3. Update the date range referenced in the text
-   4. Update the `total` field using the `total` from the `EHR extracts grouped by message type` query
+   4. Update data in `items` in `registrations.markdown` from High level registration category
-   5. Update the values in the `items` field with the values from the `EHR extracts grouped by message type` query
+   5. Update data in `items` in `transfers.markdown` from Transfer category
-   6. Update the file names in the `links` section to reference the new layer details created below
-6. Update the Large Message details
-   1. Duplicate an instance of the `large-message-details` file from the `_charts` directory
-   2. Update the `date` and `timeframe` fields
-   3. Update the date range referenced in the text
-   4. Update the `total` field using the `total` from the `Large Message details` query
-   5. Ensure that order of the `labels` field corresponds to the order of results in the `Large message details` query: error descriptions are from the `GP2GP Response Codes` document
-   6. Update the values in the `items` field with the values from the `Large Message Details` query
+   6. Update data in `items` in `gp2gp.markdown` from GP2GP category
-7. Update the Standard Message details
-   1. Duplicate an instance of the `standard-message-details` file from the `_charts` directory
-   2. Update the `date` and `timeframe` fields
-   3. Update the date range referenced in the text
-   4. Update the `total` field using the `total` from the `Standard Message details` query
-   5. Ensure that order of the `labels` field corresponds to the order of results in the `Standard message details` query: error descriptions are from the `GP2GP Response Codes` document
+   7. Update data in `items` in `integrations.markdown` from Filing status
+   8. Update data in `items` in `errors.markdown` from GP2GP failures
+   9. Update data in `items` in `gp2gp-pathways.markdown` from GP2GP category by pathway
+   10. Update data in `items` in `filing-details.markdown` from Filing details by pathway
-   6. Update the values in the `items` field with the values from the `Standard Message Details` query
+   11. Update the dates in file names in the `links` section and the links within text

 ## How to run the site locally

  - clone the repo